Lur1an/python-telegram-bot-template/README.md

 The Specific SQL shown in the example is out of scope of this template, but this should showcase how you can tweak the database to your liking!

 #### Pydantic Models in SQLAlchemy
-Often your data goes beyond the constraints of flat tables, and you wish you could just embed some good ol *JSON* into your database, use `pytantic` models in your code, and have everything just automatically serialize/deserialize.
+Often your data goes beyond the constraints of flat tables, and you wish you could just embed some good ol *JSON* into your database, use `pydantic` models in your code, and have everything just automatically serialize/deserialize.
 I took care of the boilerplate for this:

 ```python
 # tables.py